Florida Gators football: Records against SEC and in-state opponents

-All-time record against current SEC teams
+Conference schedule and all-time record against current SEC teams

 The Southeastern Conference was established in 1932.
-For the next several decades, member schools arranged their own football schedules, resulting in situations in which some played yearly while others seldom met on the gridiron.
+For the next several decades, member schools arranged their own football schedules, resulting in situations in which some played annually while others would go many years without playing.
 In Florida's case, the Gators began an annual rivalry with Georgia in the early 1930s, and LSU, Auburn, and Kentucky became regular opponents after World War 2.
-However, due to various factors including issues with train travel, Florida's schedule rarely included SEC foes Tennessee, Alabama, or Mississippi over the first 50 years of league play.
+However, primarily due to the expense and slow pace of train travel across the south at the time, Florida's schedule rarely included SEC foes Tennessee, Alabama, or Mississippi over the first 50 years of league play.

 In 1992, the SEC expanded to 12 teams, split into two divisions, and established a standardized eight game league schedule.
 Florida was placed in the East Division along with Georgia, Kentucky, South Carolina, Tennessee, and Vanderbilt.
 For the next twenty seasons, Florida's schedule included games against all five division opponents, annual match-ups with cross-division rivals Auburn and LSU, and a game against another West Division opponent on a multi-year rotation.
 When the conference expanded to 14 teams in 2012, new East Division member Missouri was added to Florida's annual slate and Auburn was dropped as a yearly opponent.

-In 2024, the SEC expanded to 16 teams, eliminated divisions, and announced an eight game football slate which attempted to preserve most traditional conference rivalries.
-The 2025 conference schedule kept the same matchups, with the sites reversed to create home-and-home competitions over the course of two seasons.
-As of June 2025, future SEC schedules are uncertain, with league officials still deciding on whether to play an eight or a nine game conference slate while weighing changes to the conference championship format.
+Conference schedules dramatically changed again in 2024, when the SEC expanded to 16 teams.
+The league eliminated divisions and, after school leaders could not agree on a proposal to move to a nine game slate, established a stop-gap eight game schedule which attempted to preserve most traditional conference rivalries.
+Though the league attempted to create balanced schedules, many sports media observers opined that, with the addition of non-conference rivals Miami and FSU, Florida's 2024 slate was the most challenging in the nation, and perhaps one of the most challenging schedules in college football history.
+The Gators faced the same conference opponents in 2025, as the SEC simply reversed the sites of every 2024 game to create home-and-home competitions over the course of two seasons.

+For 2026, the SEC moved to a nine game schedule and set a three year rotation which would see every team face off against every other conference foe at least once during that period.
+However, this came at the expense at some traditional rivalries; in 2026, Tennessee was missing from Florida's schedule for the first time since 1989, and LSU was missing for the first time since 1970.

 The table below includes non-conference meetings played either before the founding of the SEC or before Florida's opponent joined the conference.